 Though I knew how to address pellagra and beriberi, I could barely identify, let alone address, my own anxious eating.
 Back then, in the late 1970s, I also had friends who were struggling with serious eating disorders–but the terms anorexia and bulimia were barely widely recognized.
 And, I still thought that the main problem with nutrition was hunger in remote places on the globe.
 Starving children in Biafra fueled my imagination and passion for helping when I was a kid and inspired my decision to become a nutritionist.
 Today, I don’t even know where Biafra is.
 Are there no longer starving children in the world or have they just gotten lost and forgotten in this modern feeding frenzy?

-In 1981, my husband and I found ourselves seemingly teleported to Dallas, Texas in my Oldsmobile Cutlass with our total life belongings and two cats–for the purpose of a new job.
+In 1981, my husband, Peter and I found ourselves seemingly teleported to Dallas, Texas in my Oldsmobile Cutlass with our total life belongings and two cats–for the purpose of a new job.
 For us, it was a strange new world.
 Though I still held strong to my Frances Moore Lappe-inspired vegetarian lifestyle and its accouterments of grains and legumes, my heady purist beliefs were no match for that southern heat.
 One day while staggering around the city looking for an apartment, we stumbled into a Mexican restaurant.
 Suffering from heatstroke, we feebly ordered some food.
-I slipped back into consciousness just in time to see my husband about to dig into some dish covered in carne.
+I slipped back into consciousness just in time to see Pete about to dig into some dish covered in carne.
 Honey, I managed to say, we don’t eat meat.
 Though we did preserve our herbivorous habits in that cattle raising land, we dove headfirst into 7 Eleven’s newly christened, enormous 32-oz.
 Big Gulp in order to quench our super-sized thirst.
 It was just the beginning of the marketing of many super-sized offerings, and it was then that I began to realize that the food universe was shifting.

 Within just four years of finishing my nutrition studies, I was working in a clinic addressing eating disorders; and only six years later, I found myself in another clinical setting witnessing the cusp of the obesity epidemic.
 Neither of these issues was ever addressed in my schooling.
 My nutrition education taught me about the functions of macro and micronutrients; gross deficiency states; approaches to some diseases and food chemistry–but it never really talked about food–where it comes from, how it itself is nourished, or about the importance of quality and vitality.
 Nor, how to eat it.
 Thankfully, by then, I had figured out for the most part how to separate my emotions from my eating, so I was a little better equipped to tend to the cares of others–just in time, for the food and eating tornado had really begun to swirl.